This article aims to brief the owner-manager on the process for winding up an insolvent company.

-So because these problems are commonplace there are people out there who can help you.
-Taking objective independent advice from a business adviser (such as an accountant or solicitor) or an insolvency practitioner (see below) will often be the first step that should be taken.
+Because cash flow problems are commonplace, there are people out there who can help you.
+Taking objective independent advice from a business advisor (such as an accountant or solicitor) or an insolvency practitioner will often be the first step that should be taken.

-This can give the company a breathing space to raise new funds, to perhaps reach agreement with its creditors on deferred (or reduced payment) of existing debt or to give time to sell the business.
+Administration can give the company breathing space to raise new funds, to perhaps reach agreement with its creditors on deferred (or reduced payment) of existing debts or, give time to sell the business.

-Administration involves an insolvency practitioner (someone licensed by the DTI) taking responsibility for the business.
-So Directors lose their powers to run the business in favour of the administrator: a step which an owner manager will not want to take lightly.
+The process involves an insolvency practitioner taking responsibility for the business.
+Directors lose their powers to run the company: a step that an owner-manager may not want to take lightly.

 The overriding duty of the administrator is to save the business as a going concern, if possible.
 An administrator can be appointed by the company or by a bank holding a debenture.
-Since the Enterprise Act 2002 came into force administration must be used (rather than administrative receivership, see below) by banks holding debentures entered into after 15 September 2003 except for certain exceptional cases (e.g. capital market or PFI transactions).
+Since the Enterprise Act 2002 came into force, administration must be used (rather than administrative receivership) by banks holding debentures entered into after 15 September 2003, except for certain exceptional cases (e.g. capital market or PFI transactions).

 An administrative receiver is an insolvency practitioner appointed by a bank (or other secured lender) who has taken a debenture with a floating charge; that is a general floating security over assets such as stock, machinery and (perhaps) book debts.
-He has power to run the business and sell the business and its assets.
+He has power to run or sell the business and its assets.

 The overriding duty of the administrative receiver is to pay off the bank (or other secured lender) who has appointed him.

-Since the Enterprise Act 2002 came into force the administrative receivership has been a less used procedure.
-This is because (save for exceptional cases) banks who have taken debentures since 15 September 2003 must appoint an administrator whose job (see above) is to try to save the business, before it can be sold.
+Since the Enterprise Act 2002 came into force, the administrative receivership has been less commonly used.
+This is because (except for rare cases) banks who have taken debentures since 15 September 2003 must appoint an administrator whose job is to try to save the business, before it can be sold.

-This procedure needs to be supervised (but not controlled by) an insolvency practitioner.
-It can be used to compromise (or settle) creditor claims so that, for example, creditors receive a delayed payment or a reduced payment of so many pence in the pound.
+CVA is supervised by, but not controlled by, an insolvency practitioner.
+It can be used to compromise or settle creditor claims so that, for example, creditors receive a delayed payment or a reduced payment of so many pence in the pound.

-This procedure involves the appointment of a liquidator who is normally the Official Receiver: a civil servant.
+First a liquidator is appointed.
+This person is normally the Official Receiver, a civil servant.
 The role of the liquidator is to collect in the assets and pay off the debts of the company.
-He has ancillary powers to run the business but will not have the resources (or skills) of the administrator.
+He has ancillary powers to run the business but will not have the resources (or skills) of an administrator.

-This applies where the Directors are unable to make a declaration of solvency.
-The liquidator is usually an insolvency practitioner chosen by the Directors but it can be the Official Receiver (a civil servant) if no insolvency practitioner is available or willing to act.
+A creditors' voluntary liquidation (CVL), occurs when the directors are unable to make a declaration of solvency.
+The liquidator is usually an insolvency practitioner chosen by the directors but he or she can also be the Official Receiver if an insolvency practitioner is unavailable or unwilling to act.

 A creditors' meeting is held and a creditors' committee appointed.

-This is the same as for the CVL except that it is preceded by a Directors' declaration of solvency and there is no need for a creditors' committee.
+A members' voluntary liquidation, is the same as a CVL except that it is preceded by a directors' declaration of solvency and there is no need for the creditors' committee.

 The role of the liquidator in either case is to collect in the assets and pay off the liabilities.
 The liquidator also has power to give up (or disclaim) onerous property such as an unprofitable contract or lease liabilities.